SEI-R-4-26/Installfest_Mac/README.md

 > Enter a file in which to save the key (/Users/you/.ssh/id_ed25519): [Press enter]
 ```

-Hit enter to save it in a default file.
+Hit <kbd>return</kbd> to save it in a default file.

-You'll now be prompted to password protect the ssh key, we can skip this portion.
-When prompted with the following:
+You'll now be prompted to password protect the ssh key, but we can skip this portion.
+When prompted with the following, **hit** <kbd>return</kbd> **to leave the password as blank, both times**:

 ```sh
 > Enter passphrase (empty for no passphrase): [Type a passphrase]
 > Enter same passphrase again: [Type passphrase again]
 ```

-**Hit enter to leave the password as blank.**

-Let's start the mac os ssh-agent, enter the following into your terminal:
+Let's start the Mac OS ssh-agent.
+Enter the following command into your terminal:

 ```sh
 eval "$(ssh-agent -s)"